MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 # Ingest, filter, and transform real-time events and send them to a Microsoft Fabric lakehouse

-This tutorial shows you how to use the Microsoft Fabric eventstreams feature to ingest, filter, and transform real-time events and send them in Delta Lake format from your Azure event hub to a lakehouse.
+This tutorial shows you how to use the Microsoft Fabric event streams feature to ingest, filter, and transform real-time events and send them in Delta Lake format from your Azure event hub to a lakehouse.
 You also learn how to build a Power BI report to visualize business insights in your events data.

 In this tutorial, you learn how to: